sh-ran/configs/README.md

 - kitty why kitty?
 I tried.
 It was not for me.
 - nvim has all my nvim configs although I normally use code.
 Will be moving to nvim soon tho.
 - picom configured to make my i3/xorg setup look a bit good.
-- polybar for my i3 setup.
+- polybar for my i3 setup when I am bored of i3status.
-- rofi for both my i3 and hyprland setups.
+- rofi menu launcher for both my i3 and hyprland setups.
-- tmux dont use it that much, but configured idk why.
+- tmux I dont use it that much, but its configured idk why.
 - waybar small changes to theprimeagen's waybar config. (too lazy to make my own and his looked cool anyway.
 Sue me)
 - zed configured but I dont use zed.
 Just keeping a copy of the settings for the future.
 - Xmodmap to change my `CAPS` to `ctrl` in my i3 setup.